All Episodes

 If Dean represents a Goldwater movement, follow me on this, folks.

-During the Goldwater movement, everybody thinks that Reagan was a big supporter, and he was, but it was Nixon who had just gotten through being, you know, shellacked and said, You won't have Nixon to kick around anymore.
+He was, but it was Nixon who had just gotten through being shellacked and said, you won't have Nixon to kick around anymore.

-Here came Goldwater and Nixon saw new life in the Republican Party, and he became one of Goldwater's biggest champions.
+Here came Goldwater and Nixon saw new life in the Republican Party and he became one of Goldwater's biggest champions.

 And he was out there doing everything he could to support Goldwater.

-And he let it be known, and he was very public in his support for Goldwater, so that when it came his time in 1968, the conservatives who had supported Goldwater thought Nixon was one of them.
+And he let it be known and he was very public in his support for Goldwater so that when it came his time in 1968, the conservatives who had supported Goldwater thought Nixon was one of them.

 Nixon was to be rewarded for his loyalty.